This post is sponsored by Jennie-O. As always, all opinions and recipes are my own.

 Cook the Turkey

-- In the same skillet over medium-high heat, cook the Jennie-O All Natural Turkey Sausage.
+- Cook the ground turkey in the same skillet over medium-high heat.
 Remove the sausage from its packaging, and break up with a wooden spoon as it cooks, breaking it down into bite-sized pieces.

 - When the turkey is completely browned and cooked through, transfer to a plate, and keep warm.